 I spoke to Oliver Joyce, former Newgrounds game developer, about the rise and fall of Flash, and what it means for online gaming.
 Initially, I wondered how Flash could have faded so quickly, from being connected to millions of websites, to none at all in the space of ten years.
 But in terms of changes to web gaming software, the phaseout of Flash actually represents quite a lengthy process.
 ‘This was a long time in the making,’ says Joyce.
 ‘The thunder punch against Flash was Steve Jobs’ infamous Thoughts on Flash letter back in 2010.’

 Seeking to minimise the competition that Flash posed to the App Store, Jobs had written a statement outlining his beef with Flash, not all of which was completely warranted: he argued that Flash drained the battery life of early smartphones too quickly, and that it presented too many security issues.
-Overnight, Apple banned it from all of their devices.
+Overnight,

 ‘Flash was, admittedly, in the wrong hands, capable of making monstrous, unusable websites that assaulted the eyes and ears.
 But in the hands of skilled designers, an interactive Flash piece could be a thing of beauty.’